dangh3014/postercise/README.md

 ```

 ### `poster-content()[]`
 The only option for the main content is the number of columns.
-This defaults to 3 for most themes, and 1 for the "better.typ" theme.
+This defaults to 3 for most themes.
+For the "better.typ" theme, there is 1 column and content is placed in the leftmost column.
 ```typ
 #poster-content(col: 3)[
   // Content goes here